golnazraja/aihub_simulators_workshop/readme.md

 Note: Required OS for this session is **ubuntu**.
 If you are on windows, you can follow the instruction and content from the presentor's screen.

-**Note**: we verified the preparation process (provided on the GitHub repo) only for ubuntu systems.
-If you are able to replicate the same preparation on windows there will be no problem with that.

 Please clone the repo